candycain5432/Cleverz/README.md

 Also thanks to Infinity Free for hosting this website.
 Please go check them out. https://www.infinityfree.com

-That's all Good Luck and happy coding 😀
+That's all, Good Luck and Happy Coding 😀